yasmingsdm/dasmotos/README.md

-You can check the project ready [here](NOT READY YET
+You can check the project ready [here](https://yasmingsdm.github.io/dasmotos/)